sawshep/sawsge/README.md

 ```

 # General Operation
-Sawsge makes all links on the site point to directories, so there is no `index.html` at the end of any URL (example.com/thing/index.html vs example.com/thing/).
-Sawsge will build your website to `out_dirname` in your config; make sure there are no files in there, as they will be deleted!
+Sawsge makes all links on the site point to directories, so
+there is no `index.html` at the end of any URL
+(example.com/thing/index.html vs example.com/thing/).
+Sawsge
+will build your website to `out_dirname` in your config;
+make sure there are no files in there, as they will be
+deleted!

 ## Blog Mode
-Blog mode creates a special homepage with the title and a summary of each post, with latest posts at the top.
-In blog mode, sawsge will look for posts under `posts_dirname` in the config.
-In `posts_dirname`, each post should be in a directory specifying its date in YYYY/MM/DD format, e.g. `/[posts_dirname]/2021/03/09/index.md`.
-In its source, the post should include at least one `<h1></h1>` and one `<summary></summary>`HTML block.
-Both will be used to generate the summary on the front page.

-## Usage
-Run `sawsge [dir]` where `[dir]` is the source directory root.
+Blog mode creates a special homepage with the title and a
+summary of each post, with latest posts at the top.
+In blog
+mode, sawsge will look for posts under `posts_dirname` in
+the config.
+In `posts_dirname`, each post should be in a
+directory specifying its date in YYYY/MM/DD format, e.g.
+`/[posts_dirname]/2021/03/09/index.md`.
+In its source, the
+post should include at least one `<h1></h1>` and one
+`<summary></summary>`HTML block.
+Both will be used to
+generate the summary on the front page.